-Read the latest press releases from AIDS-Free World's Code Blue Campaign to end immunity for sexual exploitation and abuse by UN peacekeeping personnel.
+Read the latest updates and press releases from the Code Blue Campaign.
 Click the arrows above the images for more featured posts.
 For information about the campaign, our materials and resources, the latest news, and key documents, click the links or scroll down.

 June 20, 2017: The Code Blue Campaign responds to the decision to withdraw Congo/Brazzaville troops from the Central African Republic.
 (UN Photo/Nektarios Markogiannis)

 June 6, 2017: The Code Blue Campaign has learned that a notorious battalion in the Central African Republic has been repeatedly flagged as a potential hive of dangerous predators.
 By failing to act, the UN is setting the stage for future abuse and placing women and children in harm's way.
 In an open letter to the UN Secretary-General, Code Blue's Paula Donovan and Stephen Lewis demand action.
 (Photo: UN / MINUSCA)